tkw1536/lontod/README.md

     "MIME_TYPE"     TEXT NOT NULL,
     "DATA"          BLOB NOT NULL
 );

+-- a view to list all existing ontologies
+CREATE VIEW IF NOT EXISTS
+    "ONTOLOGIES"
+AS SELECT
+  NAMES.ONTOLOGY_ID, -- the id of the ontology NAMES.URI, -- the primary URI of the ontology
+  (
+    SELECT
+        JSON_GROUP_ARRAY(DEFINIENDA.URI)
+    FROM
+        DEFINIENDA
+    WHERE
+        DEFINIENDA.ONTOLOGY_ID = NAMES.ONTOLOGY_ID
+        AND DEFINIENDA.CANONICAL IS FALSE
+        AND DEFINIENDA.FRAGMENT IS NULL
+    ORDER BY DEFINIENDA.URI
+  ) AS ALTERNATE_URIS, -- list of alternate URIS
+  (
+    SELECT
+        COUNT(*)
+    FROM
+        DEFINIENDA
+    WHERE
+        DEFINIENDA.CANONICAL IS TRUE
+        AND DEFINIENDA.ONTOLOGY_ID = NAMES.ONTOLOGY_ID
+  ) AS DEFINIENDA_COUNT,
+  (
+    SELECT
+        JSON_GROUP_ARRAY(DATA.MIME_TYPE)
+        FROM
+            DATA
+        WHERE
+            DATA.ONTOLOGY_ID = NAMES.ONTOLOGY_ID
+        ORDER BY
+            DATA.MIME_TYPE
+  ) AS MIME_TYPES -- the mime types the ontology is available as FROM
+  DEFINIENDA AS NAMES
+WHERE
+    NAMES.FRAGMENT IS NULL
+    AND NAMES.CANONICAL IS TRUE
 ```

 Each indexed ontology is first loaded and then converted into each of the following formats: